How to Get Cat Poop Stains & Smells Out of a Carpet: 4 Practical Options

 The 4 Ways to Get Cat Poop Stains and Smells Out of a Carpet

-It’s not too challenging to remove cat poop stains and odors.
-But it’s crucial to do it right so that you don’t end up with a lingering poop smell.
+Removing cat poop stains and odors is not too challenging, but it’s crucial to do it right so you don’t get a lingering poop smell.
 If you smell cat poop, use a black light to confirm your suspicions.
-Black lights illuminate organic substances that wouldn’t be visible in other lighting conditions.
+Black lights illuminate organic substances that aren’t visible in other lighting conditions.

 1. Hydrogen Peroxide and Dish Soap